tomarrell/lbadd/doc/overview.md

 ## Parser

-The parser is responsible for reading and interpreting the SQL queries which are sent to the database.
-The output is a structured representation of the query known as an abstract syntax tree.
+The parser is responsible for reading and understanding the structure the of SQL queries which are sent to the database.
+The output is a structured representation of the query known as an abstract syntax tree (AST).

 ## Codegen

 LBADD executes queries in a virtual machine like environment.
-This machine has a specific and defined representation known as the intermediary representation.
-This allows for better separation between the execution and query layers of the database.
+This machine has a specific and defined representation known as the intermediary representation (IR), which can be understood as a UST.
+The IR is generated from an AST.
+This allows for better separation between the execution and query layers of the database and also makes multi-level optimization more easy.

 The codegen step in particular takes an abstract syntax tree and transforms it into the intermediary representation which can be executed by the virtual machine.